 Over the last several years, gluten has become the latest health buzzword that is seemingly everywhere.
 And there are a lot of us – up to 30% of Americans – who believe they should be eating less gluten, a protein found in some grains such as wheat, barley and rye.
-It’s time we got the lowdown from nutrition Expert Mascha Davis on the gluten-free way of life!
+Let’s learn if the gluten-free way of life is really necessary.

 What’s the deal with gluten, and should we really fear it?